edmondsaykali/project3/README.md

 Instructions
 --
 - Python and PySpark to be used
-- Feel free to use any libraries
+- Feel free to use any libraries (you can use pip install, if needed)
 - Use a visualization library to present your analysis results.
 - Any learnings/ challenges/ considerations/ assumptions, please document in MyDocument.md